ananthudev/Airline-Reservation-System/README.md

 # Airline-Reservation-System
-A Simple Airline Reservation Web Application created by usinfg PHP, HTML, Css and Mysql
+A Simple Airline Reservation Web Application created by usinfg PHP, HTML, CSS and Mysql